raspberrypilearning/raspberry-pi-command/en/step_3.md

 You should see that the file has the permissions: `-rw-r--r--`.

-There are three possible permissions, read, write, and execute, and these can be set for the user (you), group, and other (everyone).
+There are three possible permissions: 'read', 'write', and 'execute'.
+These can be set for the 'user' (you), 'group', and 'other' (everyone).

 The user is able to read and write to this file, but not execute it.